jvcleave/ofxImGui/README.md

 Helper for enabling ImGui's layout saving/restoring feature.
 Creates `imgui.ini` next to your app binary to save some GUI parameters.
 - **showImGuiMouseCursor** : `true` (use the imgui mouse cursor) or `false` (use default system mouse cursor, default).

-You might occasionaly want to enable `OFXIMGUI_DEBUG`, it provides some general warnings on mistakes and logs some important setup steps.
+Tip: While interfacing your ofApp with ofxImGui, a good practise is to enable `OFXIMGUI_DEBUG` together with `ofSetLogLevel(OF_LOG_VERBOSE)`, it provides some general warnings on mistakes and logs some important setup steps.

-#### Advanced setup : ImGui config flags & ImGui::GetIO().
+#### Advanced setup : ImGui config flags & ImGui::GetIO()

 ofxImGui provides a simple way to interface imgui, but it's a huge library providing lots of different options to suit your precise needs.
 Most of these advanced options are explained in the `imgui_demo.cpp` source code.
 Also checkout `example-dockingandviewports` and `example-advanced`.
+Some options are: Docking, viewports, custom fonts, and other configuration flags.

 - - - -